Getting to the Isle of Skye

 While many people will travel across the Skye Bridge to Skye, there are also some very good ferry options.
 The ferry from Mallaig can be a quick choice and prevents a detour via Kyle of Lochalsh (where the bridge is built).

 If you're up for some slow travel then the Glenelg-Skye ferry is worth considering.
-Via the beautiful mountain road, you arrive at a small and unique ferry.
+You arrive at a small and unique ferry via the beautiful mountain road.

 In addition to connections from mainland Scotland, you can also reach Skye from various islands.
 Ferries run between Skye and Raasay and from the Outer Hebrides Lewis and Uist.